CodeInAVan/ctfd_demo/README.md

 There are three steps to installing this application
 1. Install the Scoreboard system (aka ctfd.io)
-1. Install the buggy website that students will attack (aka The Juice Shop Challenges)
+2. Import the challenges into the CTFd platform
-1. Import into the Scoreboard the information about each of the bugs for users to choose a challenge.
+3. Spin up the challenge servers using docker-compose

 * This guide assumes you are instllating into a newly installed Debian based ditro such as Ubuntu.
 * The repository contains both the setup guide (the ReadMe you are reading now) and the actual software for the installation.

 # Clone the Repo to your new Linux box.
 ```